nmshd/connector/README_dev.md

     ...
     bc-api-1-stage             | [2021-01-25T11:27:41.241] [INFO] Runtime - Started all modules.
     ```
-4. To attach the debugger, switch to the VS Code "Run" view, select the Run configuration "Attach to BC 1" and click the Run button.
+4. To attach the debugger, switch to the VS Code "Run" view, select the Run configuration "Attach to Connector 1" and click the Run button.

 If you're running on Linux (or wsl), every time you save a file, the server is restarted, as long as you don't cancel the `Compile` task.